How much does it cost to repair a hernia?

-There is a wide range of costs for hernia repair and it depends on factors such as where the procedure is performed or insurance coverage.
+There is a wide range of costs for hernia repair and it depends on factors such as the type of hernia repaired, where the procedure is performed, and insurance coverage.
 The most expensive cost of hernia surgery is the facility (hospital or surgery center) and anesthesia.
-Your surgeon may have ways to control these costs.

 Our office is dedicated to making hernia surgery as affordable as possible, even if you don’t have insurance.
 No insurance?
 No problem!